ADC Programs

 Ultra-low DAR, CA242-directed ADC in preclinical development for GI tumors.

-IKS04 is the only CA242 (CanAG)-directed ADC in development and has been designed to deliver high anti-cancer efficacy and manageable tolerability in some of the hardest to treat solid tumors.
+IKS04 is the only CA242 (CanAg)-directed ADC in development and has been designed to deliver high anti-cancer efficacy and manageable tolerability in some of the hardest to treat solid tumors.

 IKS04 represents a new 'ultra-low DAR' ADC approach to overcome issues often seen with targeted drug delivery to solid tumors.
 Targeting an antigen with high tumor selectivity and high expression abundance, our approach drives effective tumor penetration and tumor-specific delivery of ultra-potent payloads, enabling a drug with increased efficacy and class-leading TI.